-It is important to continue to support families in their darkest hour, the loss of a loved one, by encouraging families to have funerals as soon as possible – adhering to the 10-person or less executive order guidance.
+It is important to continue to support families in their darkest hour, the loss of a loved one, by encouraging families to have funerals as soon as possible.

-Louisiana Family Forum is participating in a massive effort called UNITE714 to encourage prayer during this difficult time, uniting churches, pastors, leaders, and individuals across the globe to pray for a miraculous healing of our land from the coronavirus and spiritual awakening among the nations.
+Louisiana Family Forum is participating in a massive effort called UNITE714 to encourage prayer during this difficult time, uniting churches, pastors, leaders, and individuals across the globe to pray for miraculous healing of our land from the coronavirus and spiritual awakening among the nations.
 Please join us in prayer.

 Focus on the Family has published some excellent resources on dealing with this crisis as a family and helping children cope.

 We are all homeschoolers for now!

-The Louisiana Department of Education has a website with pertinent information, including locations which are providing meals to go for children.
+The Louisiana Department of Education has a website with pertinent information, including locations that are providing meals to go for children.

 The Louisiana Board of Regents has information for college and university students, including how to access online learning.

 Need WIFi?
 Louisiana’s public library is making their WiFi available, free of charge, outside of their buildings.
 Just walk or drive up and you can jump online.
 Here is a map of local libraries.

-The Louisiana Department of Economic Development has a website to help businesses during this difficult time.
+The Louisiana Department of Economic Development also has a website to help businesses.

 At the federal level, the government has been focusing on shoring up major industry segments as well as rescuing small businesses.
 The CARES Act provides both.

 HEALTH and SAFETY

 See this helpful set of guidelines from the Louisiana Department of Health concerning how to stop spreading the virus.
 Most important is proper hygiene through handwashing and “social distancing.”

 - Louisiana Department of Health Corona Virus Information